Bumblefoot is one of those backyard chicken diseases that’s pretty simple to understand and treat, although it definitely requires some first aid.

 Honey is another option because it has excellent and well-documented antibacterial properties (it’s used to treat burns and keep them from getting infected.)

-You don’t hear much about green clay in the backyard chicken community, but it’s a popular remedy for treating bumblefoot with parrot and parakeet owners.
+You don’t hear much about green clay in the backyard chicken community.
+However, it’s a popular remedy for treating bumblefoot with parrot and parakeet owners.
 (It’s not just chickens that get bumblefoot).

 Keeping it wrapped

-If it’s bad enough, the lump on your chickens foot might need to be opened up to drain.
-After, you should soak it in epsom salts, and dress the wound.
+If it’s bad enough, the lump on your chicken’s foot might need to be opened up to drain.
+You would need a scalpel, antibacterial spray, bandages, or vet wrap.
+After draining it, you should soak it in Epsom salts, and then dress the wound.
+If you aren’t comfortable with draining it, you might try soaking it in the Epsom salts and wrapping it and see how it does before seeking medical care.

 Should you do surgery to get rid of bumblefoot?